grmble/purescript-bonsai-docs/docs/view.rst

 Note that with the conditional operators, you usually need ``map`` because you have to lift over the structure of the ``Maybe``.

+Also note that class properties (``cls``) are special - if multiple class properties are present, the virtual DOM will join them (separated by a spaces).
+With all other properties/attributes, later ones overwrite earlier ones.

+.. rubric:: Footnotes

+.. [#f2] The HTML Api is optional, you can also work with the VirtualDom directly.